constancemaurer/music-artist-predictor/README.md

 * Ran each optimisation step with another Gridsearch in case the preferences shifted.

 1. Changed class weight to balanced -  CV score: 0.455
-2. Cut down on features by choosing the first 750 most important features - CV score: X.XXX
+2. Cut down on features by choosing the first 500 most important features - CV score: 0.459
-3. Enriched the data from 1312 rows to 1626 rows (baseline: 0.0724, balanced class weight, and reduced features to top 200) - CV score: 0.508
+3. Enriched the data from 1312 rows to 1615 rows (baseline: 0.0724, balanced class weight, and reduced features to top 200) - CV score: 0.508

 ## Results